 Matrix owners can upgrade their cars with various performance accessories such as brake pads, strut brakes, and air filters.
 Matrix cars offer a firmer ride and sharper handling than the Corolla.

 The Pure Corolla (2010-2014)

 The Corolla on the other hand is one of the best-selling cars in the world.
-It is appealing to drivers because of its sleek style and reliability.
+Appealing to drivers because of its sleek style and reliability.
 It is a fuel-efficient sedan with a lower stance and curvier body – which makes it harder to get in and out.

 It is a 3-seater vehicle with a length of 4,540mm, a width of 1,705mm, and a wheelbase of 2,600mm.
 The seats are uniformly good but the trunk is small – 13.1 cubic feet compared to the Matrix.

 It has 48 mpg for the hybrid version and 32 mpg overall.
-It comes with a powerful 169-hp, 2.0-liter four-cylinder which comes with higher trim lines on the hatchback.
+Comes with a powerful 169-hp, 2.0-liter four-cylinder which comes with higher trim lines on the hatchback.
 It has a touchscreen infotainment system and connectivity.
 For LE trims and above, it comes with automatic climate control.